dasch-swiss/dsp-ui-lib/docs/how-to-contribute/index.md

 To make changes to the DSP-UI and have your changes reflected immediately upon saving, follow these steps:

-- run `npm run build-watchful-lib-dev` from the project root directory
+- run `npm run build-watchful-lib-dev` from the project root directory.
-- open a new tab and run `npm run start` from the project root directory
+- open a new tab and run `npm run start` from the project root directory.
+- Or if you want to connect to the DSP-API on our test server run `ng serve --configuration=test-server` or `npm run start-with-test-server`.
+Please consider which version of DSP-API is currently running on the test server (see webapi: [https://api.test.dasch.swiss/version](https://api.test.dasch.swiss/version)).
+  Please note that this option is suitable when working on viewer or search module.
+In some cases like `/read`, `/modify`, etc. it doesn't work because it has an automatic login for the root user, which is locked on the test server.
-- now, anytime you make a change to DSP-UI and save, the library will be re-built and the webpage will refresh and you will see the changes
+- now, anytime you make a change to DSP-UI and save, the library will be re-built and the webpage will refresh and you will see the changes.

 ### Run the Application in Productive Mode